Eloy Jiménez Preview, Player Props: White Sox vs. Royals

 Eloy Jiménez At The Plate

-- Looking at the 99 games he has played this season, he's hit a long ball in 15 of them (15.2%), and in 3.7% of his trips to the plate.
+- He has hit a home run in 15 games this season (14.7%), leaving the park in 3.6% of his trips to the plate.

-- He has scored in 38.4% of his games this season, with more than one run scored in 3.0%.
+- He has scored in 38 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.